Southclaws/modio/README.md

   - tagname
     The 4 character tag name
   - physpos
-    The physical position of the actual data block (offset from first header cell)
+    The physical position of the actual data block (offset from first body cell.
+First tag always has a physpos of 0)

 ### Body